DanForder/nology-student-todolist/README.md

 ### Current State
 - User can add, edit, and delete tasks
-- User can "complete" tasks
+- User can "complete" tasks, moving them to completed tasks, or "uncomplete" tasks, moving them back
 - User tasks are synced across any device they log in to via the Firebase Database
 - Hosted with Firebase on todo.dforder.com